vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/Architecture/zkProver-State-Machines.md

 With regards to the zkProver, the Rapid SNARK takes as inputs:

 - The witness from CIRCOM
-- The STARK verifier data, which dictates how the Rapid SNARK must process the data and then generates a zk-SNARK proof.
+- The STARK Verifier data, which dictates how the Rapid SNARK must process the data and then generates a zk-SNARK proof.